Timeshare Resale Scam & Fraud Warning

 Being Up-Front About Our Fees

-If you’ve been researching timeshare resale companies to help you sell your timeshare, you may have come across some articles or discussion boards warning you about paying up-front fees to sell your timeshare.
-Some have even gone so far as to label all timeshare resale companies that ask for a fee a scam.
-At buyatimeshare.com we do ask for a fee to advertise your timeshare on our website, similar to the way a newspaper would ask for an advertising fee prior to advertising a product in print.
-The money is used for search marketing strategies designed to attract buyers to your ad.
+If you’ve been researching timeshare resale companies to help you sell your timeshare, you may have come across some articles or discussion boards advising against paying up-front fees to sell your timeshare.
+At buyatimeshare.com we ask for an advertising fee to advertise your timeshare on our website, similar to the way a newspaper would ask for an advertising fee prior to advertising a product in print.
+The money is necessary for search marketing strategies designed to attract buyers to your ad.
 Our platform of websites receive more than one million visitors per year from users searching for timeshare related information.
 We bring buyers to our website through marketing tactics targeting search engines such as Google, Bing and Yahoo when keywords such as “buy timeshares”, “buy a California timeshare”, “timeshares for sale” are searched.